Riesling Reviews

 A FEW CLOSING OBSERVATIONS

 1. There seems to be no price-quality equation.
-That is, some really low-priced selections kicked butt, while some of the higher-priced wines were found lacking.
+That is, some low-priced selections kicked butt, while some of the higher-priced wines were found lacking.

 3. Just one question—while I’ve heard of sparkling Riesling, why doesn’t the state monopoly have at least one available?